List of EastEnders characters introduced in 1990: Lloyd Tavernier

 Lloyd Tavernier, played by Garey Bridges, arrives in Albert Square in July 1990 with the rest of the Tavernier clan: father Celestine (Leroy Golding), mother Etta (Jacqui Gordon-Lawrence), grandfather Jules (Tommy Eytle), older brother Clyde (Steven Woodcock) and twin sister Hattie (Michelle Gayle).

 Lloyd suffers with sickle-cell anaemia and because of this his entire family tend to 'wrap him up in cotton-wool', which often leaves him feeling smothered.
 His father's strict rules only seek to alienate him further so he spends most of his time on the square attempting to rebel against them.
 His condition means that he becomes easily tired so he is forbidden from getting a job as his parents fear that he would over-exert himself.
 Lloyd ignores his family's wishes and secretly gets a job as a paper boy.
 He regrets his defiance however, as he collapses in the playground with sickle cell crisis, and is rushed to hospital frightening his family with a near death experience.
 The incident underlines the seriousness of his condition and only increases his parents overbearing concern.

 Lloyd soon grows sick of his 'limited existence' and he eventually begins to turn his back on education and the 'sanctimonious preachings' of the church that his parents hold with such high regard.
 In an attempt to rebel he neglects his studies and turns to petty crime.
-He and his friends hi-jack a car in April 1992 and take it for a joy-ride, which culminates in him getting caught and arrested by the police.
+He and his friends hijack a car in April 1992 and take it for a joy-ride, which culminates in him getting caught and arrested by the police.
 His expedition earns him a suspended sentence, much to his father's shame.
 His older brother Clyde takes him under his wing, however, and helps him straighten his life out.

 Lloyd eventually moves to Norwich with his mother and father.
 His last appearance is in June 1992.